zachvalenta/jvns.ca/source/_posts/2014-02-03-sounding-confident-in-interviews.markdown

-I find saying how long I've been using a technology and talking briefly about what kinds of projects I've done with it easier (and more helpful to the interviewer) than giving any kind of value judgement on my experience (I am a wizard!).
+I find saying how long I've been using a technology and talking briefly about what kinds of projects I've done with it easier (and more helpful to the interviewer) than giving any kind of value judgment on my experience (I am a wizard!).

 ### 2. Pretend that they actually don't know the answer to the question